Progress and attendance monitoring

 Please see the Code of practice for research degree candidatures for a summary of the responsibilities of postgraduate researchers.
 The code of practice also provides a summary of the responsibilities of a supervisor.

 There are four main processes or events which we use to monitor your progress, all supported by the GRAD system.
 These are:

-Your supervisor will also be monitoring your progress in acquiring generic and subject/professional skills in their reports.
+Your supervisors will produce regular reports on your progress as part of the above processes, as well as monitoring your progress in acquiring generic and subject/professional skills.
 Your progress will be reviewed against your training plan and relevant learning outcomes.

 First formal progress report

 This will be completed at six months of study (full-time) or nine months (part-time).
 The report will include an assessment of your progress, progress against your training plan and an assessment of English Language ability.
 More information is available on the First formal progress review page of the For Students website.

 If you are registered on a doctoral programme, the Progress report: transfer stage will be take place immediately before the transfer stage.
 The report will include an assessment of your work to date, your progress against your training plan and your English language ability as well as ethical and data storage requirements.
 More information on the Transfer page of the For Students website.